Response to Climate Change

 Initiatives to Save Energy

 Nihon Nohyaku and Nichino Service are specified business operators defined in the Energy Conservation Act (Act on Rationalizing Energy Use and Shifting to Non-fossil Energy).
-We work on energy conservation with the goal of reducing energy consumption unit from the previous year and the past five-year average of that by 1% or more.
-Additionally, both companies regularly hold meetings of cross-organizational working groups to advance initiatives based on suggestions from employees.
-Other domestic Group companies have also set goals that match their business conditions in order to improve the efficiency of energy use, and work on energy conservation measures such as switching to LED lighting and eco-driving.
+Our goal is to reduce energy consumption unit from the previous year and the past five-year average of that by 1% or more.
+Other domestic Group companies have also set goals that match their business conditions and are working on energy conservation measures such as switching to LED lighting and eco-driving.